Limhamn: History

-Archeological findings revealed a stoneage village from the Ertebølle culture at Limhamn.
+Archeological findings revealed a Stone Age village from the Ertebølle culture at Limhamn.
 The interpretation of Limhamn's fate in later times diverge.
 Limhamn is by some held to have been one of the more important fishing villages in Scania, with a population living of the sea and relatively stable in size through the centuries, but this opinion is not undisputed.

 Limestone has been quarried in Limhamns kalkbrott since the early 16th century or earlier, which can be inferred from the fact that king Christian II of Denmark (1513–1523) forbade the trade on the illegal harbour Limhamn.
 But only since 1871 has the quarry been of industrial extent.
 A large cement factory, railway connection to Malmö, and a freight harbour were constructed in 1889.
 Soon also other industries were established.

 Limhamn grew rapidly in the last decades of the 19th century: to 2,500 inhabitants in 1886, to 8,000 in 1905, when Limhamn was declared a town, and to 10,000 in 1915 when Limhamn was incorporated with the larger town of Malmö (democratically but narrowly decided by the town council).
 The next increase of the population started with the industrial boom after World War II, when a few blocks of flats were built.
 From the late 1950s a belt of new detached houses led to Limhamn physically growing together with Malmö.
 Locals dispute which of these new neighbourhoods really are parts of Limhamn proper, and which are to be rightfully counted with Malmö, which is why figures for Limhamn's present-day population vary approximately in the range 20,000–24,000.
 Industry has mostly closed down in the late 20th century, and most people now work elsewhere in the metropolitan area that covers most of Western Scania.